lucasnegri/lucasnegri/README.md

 ### Hi, my name is Lucas 👋

-#### Looking for Front End Programmer
+#### Studying to be a Front End Programmer

 ##### NOW

 - ✨ Focused on specializing to enter the job market.
 - 🇵🇹  Knowledge in English, portuguese and spanish.
 - 🌱 Learning Javascript > TypeScript > React.Js/Bootstrap